sohambhattacharyya/sohambhattacharyya.github.io/_posts/2025-06-18-eng2beng:-A-Simple-Easy-to-follow-Tutorial-to-a-Tiny-English-to-Bengali-Machine-Translation-Model-Using-Transformer-Architecture.markdown

 We also:
 - Shift the target sequence during training (teacher forcing).
 - Use a causal mask so that the decoder only sees past tokens.
-- Pad all sequences to a fixed length (block_size = 96).
+- Pad all sequences to a fixed length (block_size = 32).

-Here's the high-level loop:
+Here's the training script.

 ```python
 import torch.optim as optim